 - Servicing: It is advisable to get your solar panels serviced at least once a year to be safe from situations of faulty performance.

-- Inverters: The life expectancy of the inverters is no longer than the panels.
-Hence you may have to keep an eye on their proper functioning.
+- Inverters: The life expectancy of the inverters is no longer than that of the panels.
+Hence, you may have to keep an eye on their proper functioning.

 - Documentation: It is vital to note the everyday energy production of the panels to improve their subsistence.
 Also, do ensure that you follow this on cloudy days without fail.

-- Avoid Shading: For acquiring higher performance results and energy production, you should avoid placing the panels under the shades.
-This step is needed for maximum absorption of sunlight for generating enough electricity for your house.
+- Avoid Shading: For acquiring higher performance results and energy production, you should avoid placing the panels under the shade.
+This step is needed for the maximum sunlight absorption to generate enough electricity for your house.

 Cleaning Tips for Solar Panels

-- Cleaning Kits: A solar panel cleaning kit is ideal for always keeping them spick and span.
+- Cleaning Kits: A solar panel cleaning kit is perfect for maintaining the cleanliness of your solar panels at all times.
 You will find a small brush, wiper, and biodegradable soap.
 You can follow the instructions provided for cleaning the panels seamlessly.

 - Avoid Harsh and Abrasive Materials: It is advisable to avoid these materials to protect the panels from damage, such as a scratch.
 Make use of soft cloth and rags for smooth cleansing of the panels.

-- Avoid Hot Water: To clean the panels, you should avert from hot water since they are tempered glass and can break.
+- Avoid Hot Water: To clean the panels, you should avoid hot water since they are tempered glass and can break.